brianstorti/brianstorti.github.io/_posts/2015-07-09-the-actor-model.md

 ### Actors

 An actor is the primitive unit of computation.
-It's the *thing* that receives a message and do some kind of computation based on it.
+It's the *thing* that receives a message and does some kind of computation based on it.

 The idea is very similar to what we have in object-oriented languages: An object receives a message (a method call) and does something depending on which message